 We work with many clients around the world.
 What I’ve noticed is that everyone assumes that what will get them to act and change is if they will be inspired.
 They think, “Inspire me and I will do well”.

 Yet this is not true for everybody.
-There are some clients, actually many clients, who are motivated by a fear of failure.
+There are some clients, actually many clients, who are much more motivated by a fear of failure.

 As Robert Solow’s work shows, a fear of failure is an enormous trigger for many people.
-In fact, it’s probably more of a trigger than inspirational stories.
+In fact, it’s probably more of a trigger than inspirational stories for most people.

 Why have inspirational stories grown?
 Because people want to feel good.
 Even people who are motivated by a fear of failure want to feel good.
 They wish they could change their lives by feeling good and they end up buying those books.

 But reading inspirational books hoping to motivate yourself if you are predominantly triggered into action by a fear of failure is usually wasteful.
 You can’t change who you are.
 You can try, but it will not work.

 When you are thinking about how to make changes in your career, think carefully whether you are one of those people who needs a trigger of the promise of success to spur you to take action or the fear of failure to get you moving.

 Acquiring this knowledge requires undertaking a diagnostic that reveals what made you take action in the past.

 If you are usually triggered to take action by a possibility of success, to get motivated you need to hear inspiring speeches, talk about what your potential is, read inspirational books, meet role models and consider the benefits of reaching your targets.